 Too many people see networking as an opportunity to be someone they’re not.
 This is the wrong approach.
 The point of networking is to build trust and rapport with other people.
 If you’re not being yourself, you’re being disingenuous.
 It’s easy to find yourself shunned from industry circles if people start to get the wrong impression about who you are or what you represent.
 Honest is the best policy, and that means being yourself.

-Whether you’re connecting with a potential project partner or exchanging tips with someone who knows a good sub-contractor operating in your area, it’s always possible you may meet one or two connections capable of changing your investment trajectory.
+Whether you’re connecting with a potential project partner or exchanging tips with someone who knows a good sub-contractor, it’s always possible to meet new connections.
 Pursue networking events with an open mind, and always remember: The goal of any business networking event is building a community.

 One final piece of wisdom.
 Put yourself out there!
 Everyone else at a networking event or social gathering is in the same boat as you are.
 There’s no need to feel shy or timid.
 Say hi, strike up a conversation and you’ll be at ease in no time, making connections with people who matter.